 - Multistate Tax Commission: A single blanket sales tax exemption certificate accepted by 38 states.

 - Streamlined Sales and Use Tax Agreement: If you’re registered for tax through SSUTA, a single Streamlined exemption certificate is valid in all Streamlined member states.

 Furthermore, some states only accept certificates issued within their own state, while others recognize certificates that are valid in multiple states.

 When you place an order with the supplier, you should provide them with your complete exemption certificate.
 Once they have it, the supplier won’t charge you sales tax.

 👉 Do you need to charge your customers sales tax?

 Remember that in this country, all vendors (whether dropshipping suppliers or dropshippers) are responsible for collecting and remitting sales tax if they have sales tax nexus in the state to which the order ships.

-We know that the topic of dropshipping and taxes is quite complex and inundating, and, therefore, we will give an example.
+I know that the topic of dropshipping and taxes is quite complex and inundating, and, therefore, I will give an example.